elben/elben.github.io-jekyll/_drafts/understanding-transducers.markdown

 ## Conclusion

 We've come a long ways.
-We started with regular `map` and `filter`, and observed how they can be implemented using `reduce`.
+We started with regular `map` and `filter` and observed how they can be implemented using `reduce`.
 We then abstracted our reducing functions until we found ourselves with transducer-building functions, `mapping` and `filtering`.

 By building, analyzing and using transducers, I hope that you gained a better understanding of how they work.
 They are, after all, just functions.